Carrie Sawyers, APRN

 Patient Advocacy Is A Top Priority

-Being in the ICU many patients are confused, become delirious and sometimes even combative, and she remains patient and understanding and helps the families know it’s sometimes part of the disease process.
+Many patients in the ICU are confused, become delirious and sometimes even combative.
+Carrie remains patient and understanding while helping the families know it’s sometimes part of the disease process.
 She has also learned to be a great patient advocate.

 Family Is Important To Carrie